comp-journalism/commentIQ/CommentAPIcode/README.md

 ###5.Run the CommentIQ API code
-The python-flask code : CommentIQ_API.py uses the subroutine - calculate_score.py and its functions to perform the calculations of all the 4 criteria.
+The python-flask code : CommentIQ_API.py uses the subroutine - calculate_score.py and its functions to perform the calculations of all the four criteria.
 Look for in-line comments in order to understand the complete code.

 run the code
 ```sh